 Ever since we saw our keywords data dwindle as a result of Google’s “keyword not provided” swindle (yes, I couldn’t resist that rhyme, there’s a Mini-Eminem Mini-Me hidden deep inside of me)

-My hunch is that HitTail’s algorithm is somewhat similar to what I’m describing in this blog post revealing my Google Webmaster Tools trick – you can read more about it in that blog post, if interested.
+My hunch is that HitTail’s algorithm is somewhat similar to what I’m describing in my Google Search Console trick – which, since I wrote about it, has become common SEO practice.

 So… does HitTail work?